aws-samples/sample-support-ai-agents/README.md

 ## Solution Architecture

 The following diagram illustrates an organizational structure with multiple AWS accounts, where support cases from linked accounts are pulled into the organization's main account.

 ![ALT](img/OrgDeploymentArchitecture.png)

 The following diagram illustrates a multi-account structure with flexible AI agent orchestration.

 ![ALT](img/optira-arch.png)

-The solution demonstrates how to build flexible, customizable AI applications using the open-source Strands SDK from AWS.
 The architecture showcases modularity - you can add new agents or enhance existing ones without disrupting the overall flow.
 The implementation follows the [Agents as Tools](https://strandsagents.com/latest/documentation/docs/user-guide/concepts/multi-agent/agents-as-tools/) architecture pattern from Strands.

 **Key Architectural Components:**